seodn/webcontent/smooth-auto-panel-paint/commercial-truck-painting.md

 ### Frequently Asked Questions
 ## Find Answers Regarding B2B Services and Vehicle Sizes
+Here are answers to some of the most common questions regarding fleet refinishing, heavy vehicle paint systems, turnaround times, corporate colour matching, and commercial scheduling.
 *   **Q: Can your paint booth handle large 4-axle trucks and buses?**
     *   *A:* Yes.
 Our specialized oversized heated paint baking booth is specifically dimensioned to house heavy transport cabs, tipper bodies, commercial transit vans, and long box trailers.
 *   **Q: Do you offer multi-vehicle fleet pricing discounts?**